 “I was thinking the same thing,” remarked his irate boss and fellow Sox devotee.

 For anyone privileged to have Gerry Murphy as a teacher, you soon learned that even the most trivial of information fascinated Gerry.
 He loved the absurdity of facts that framed much of history and relished sharing such knowledge with his troops.
 Over time, we grasped that Hannibal Hamlin from Maine was Lincoln’s first vice-president.
 We learned that “Walpole’s own” Edward F. “Butch” Songin was the Patriots’ first quarterback back in 1960.
-Predictability, Pete Best, the Beatles’ initial drummer, was forever in Gerry’s personal Hall of Fame.
+Predictability, Pete Best, the Beatles’ initial drummer, was forever entrenched in Gerry’s personal Hall of Fame.

 For instance, Gerry remembered that Zellio Toppazzini played with his older brother, Jerry, on the Boston Bruins.
 He could rattle off every T stop on both the Green and Red Lines of the famed Boston Subway System.
 He could easily name every Secretary of State, beginning with Jefferson.
 (Cordell Hull was the Secretary on December 20, 1935, Murph’s birthdate).
 Gerry could also list the deejays on the old 1510 WMEX Boston – regardless of the year.
 (While Arnie “Woo Woo” Ginsburg was always a favorite, he inevitably thought that Melvin X Melvin had the best moniker.
 As Murph remarked, “You heard his name and assumed that he was associated with Elijah Muhammad until you realized he was some white guy from Nahant.”)

 Consequently, when Wellesley High School began to institute a Seminar Day, an annual May focus on “alternative learning” in which students could take “a participatory class” and learn something different from one or more of its teachers, Gerry logically proposed a Trivia Panel as one of the offerings.
-Ultimately, Mr. Murphy and a small circle of teacher friends, including veteran history teacher Charlie Burgess, would annually meet 50-70 students in a very crowded classroom in order to stump their teachers with individual trivia questions from the audience.
+Over the next two decades, Mr. Murphy and a small circle of teacher friends, including veteran history teacher Charlie Burgess, would annually meet 50-70 students in a very crowded classroom in order to stump their teachers with individual trivia questions from the audience.
 Not surprisingly, the Trivia Panel Seminar became a staple for two generations of Wellesley High School students.
 Naturally, his charges began to ask Gerry, “Can a student ever be on the Trivia Panel?”